 If you rent your home, you don’t need to pay for building insurance as that’s the landlord’s responsibility.
 However, particularly if you are furnishing the property yourself, you may want to take out contents insurance to cover your belongings.

 What does home insurance cover?

-The situations covered by your home insurance will vary depending on the insurer you choose and the level of cover you opt for.
-However, the best policies generally provide cover against the following:
+The situations covered by your home insurance will vary depending on the insurer you choose and the level of cover you opt for, so you’ll need to compare home insurance policies carefully.
+However, the best policies generally provide cover against the following as standard: